 The key to a safe and healthy vegan pregnancy is in the planning.
 The PCRM notes that during pregnancy, your nutrient needs increase.
-So it’s important to know which foods to avoid or include in your diet and if you need to take a supplement to help you hit all your nutritional goals.
+So it’s important to know which foods to avoid or include in your diet and whether or not you need to supplement to help you hit all your nutritional goals.

 If you don’t know where to start, there’s a whole range of vegan pregnancy books available today and there’s a book out there to suit whatever your birthing and parenting philosophy may be.

 Having a vegan pregnancy book is a useful resource to have in not only guiding you through your pregnancy but also giving you the confidence to know that you are making the right dietary and lifestyle choices for your health and your growing baby.